maticnetwork/whitepaper/README.md

 Developers can use Dagger to track their own smart contracts, accounts, and transactions.
 They can create custom service or integrate with third-party services through IFTTT or Zapier.

-You can learn more about dagger here:
+You can learn more about Dagger here:

 https://medium.com/matic-network/ethereum-in-realtime-dagger-98ee2d717c76<br/>
 and check how it works:<br/>